HsiangHung/Machine_Learning_Note/ML_fundamentals/Gradient_Descent/README.md

 ## Other Variants of Graident Descent

 There are many variants of SGD (stochastic gradient descent).
-We will briefly introduce them in the following discussion and explain with the same notation in [[Sebastian Ruder]][An overview of gradient descent optimization algorithms], but we can also refer to [[Sushant Patrikar]][Batch, Mini Batch & Stochastic Gradient Descent], [[Priyankur Sarkar]][What is Gradient Descent For Machine Learning].
+We will briefly introduce them in the following discussion and explain with the same notation in [[Sebastian Ruder]][An overview of gradient descent optimization algorithms]. [[Sushant Patrikar]][Batch, Mini Batch & Stochastic Gradient Descent], [[Priyankur Sarkar]][What is Gradient Descent For Machine Learning] also provide good introduction.

 We can denote the graident as